 You’ve got big plans.
 You’ve recently bought a new flatscreen television and you know exactly where you want it—impressively wall-mounted in your den, free from all electrical cables and wires, for a sleek and modern look.
 But, as you learn how to choose a tv wall mount and prepare for the task at hand, you realize one consideration you hadn’t yet thought about: where to put a cable box console for your wall-mounted TV?

 Wireless technology may be on the rise but, as of now, most setups will still require you to wire your cable box into your new television.
-While televisions on stands have an easier time concealing wires and offer a number of positions for a cable box, it’s less clear where to put a console with a mounted TV screen.
-Thankfully, there are several tv mount options available that can accommodate your desired aesthetic, viewing angle, cost, and technology needs!
+While universal tv stands have an easier time concealing wires and offer a number of positions for a cable box, it’s less clear where to put a console with a mounted TV screen.
+Thankfully, there are several tv mount and tv stand options available that can accommodate your desired aesthetic, viewing angle, cost, and technology needs!

 One idea for where to put your cable box is to use shelves that are also wall mounted.
 A cable box shelf for wall mounted tv's is typically placed below the television and can accommodate multiple devices in a variety of arrangements.
 A TV wall mount with shelf for the cable box offers a few specific advantages and disadvantages: